Robust subgroup discovery: The SSD++ Algorithm

 Thus the total time complexity for \textbf{numeric targets} is given by:

-Notice that this represents a worst case scenario and that in practice the direct use of bitsets for the computation of the class usages in the nominal case makes it faster than its numeric counterpart for the same dataset size.
+Notice that this represents a worst-case scenario.
+In practice, the direct use of bitsets to compute the class usages in the nominal case makes it faster than its numeric counterpart for the same dataset size.